 Content of this report

 voestalpine addresses the issues that are relevant to its sustainable development continuously and systematically.
-Both external and internal stakeholders were included in the process of determining the content of and the material topics covered in this CR Report (see “Stakeholders and CR Management”).
+Both external and internal stakeholders were included in the process of determining the content of and the material topics covered in the present CR Report (see "").

 voestalpine publishes its CR Report once a year.
 The CR Fact Sheet, which summarizes the Report’s key figures and facts, is also published annually and simultaneously with the CR Report.

-Grant Thornton Unitreu GmbH, an Austrian auditing and tax consulting firm, audited the Report as to compliance with both the GRI Standards and the requirements of the Austrian Sustainability and Diversity Improvement Act.
-See the Independent Assurance Report in the Appendix for further information on the audit and confirmation of the present CR Report.
+The auditing firm, Wirtschaftsprüfungs- und Steuerberatungsgesellschaft Deloitte, audited this CR Report as to compliance with both the GRI Standards and the requirements of Section 267a UGB.
+See the Independent Assurance Report in the for further information on the audit and confirmation of the present CR Report.

 Style and languages

-The CR Report is published in German and English, and the CR Fact Sheet in 14 languages.
+The CR Report is published in German and English.
+The CR Fact Sheet is available in 14 languages.